elephantscale/es-training-new/internet2/slides/USER-1-IAM-user-management.md

 * Let us describe some patterns for roles and policies for a typical research lab

 ---

-## Congratulations!

-* You have finished the IAM overview

----

 ## Congrats on completion